Philo of Alexandria: Notes on its History

 Gregory E. Sterling joined David T. Runia as chief editors in 1999.
 At the same time Alan Mendelson became the book review editor.
 This role was taken over by Hindy Najman in 2002.
 In 2006, after the sudden death of David Hay, Thomas H. Tobin, S.J. became chairman of the board.
 In 2007 Hindy Najman passed on the task of book review editor to Ronald Cox.
+His role was taken over by Michael Cover in 2018.
 In 2012 after more than two decades David Winston relinquished the role of Associate Editor.
 This role is now in the hands of Sarah Pearce.

 For more on the history of the Philo Institute and the origins of the Studia Philonica Annual see the account of Earle Hilgert, “The Philo Institute, Studia Philonica and their Diadochoi,” The Studia Philonica Annual 13 (2001) 13–24.

-The Studia Philonica Annual works in close cooperation with the Philo of Alexandria Seminar of the Society of Biblical Literature, now under the chairmanship of Ellen Birnbaum and Ronald Cox.
+The Studia Philonica Annual works in close cooperation with the Philo of Alexandria Seminar of the Society of Biblical Literature, now under the chairmanship of Justin Rogers.
 Papers presented in the Seminar are often published in the Annual.
-Scholars wishing to have more information about the Philo of Alexandria Seminar may contact Ellen Birnbaum or Ronald Cox.
+Scholars wishing to have more information about the Philo of Alexandria Seminar may contact Justin Rogers.